 An agent (realty broker) generally may serves the seller and the buyer.
 In either way he want to see the deal go through, since that is how he will get paid.

 Real estate agents are professionals with extensive practice who negotiate and arrange the buying and selling in real estate transactions.
 Agents usually work completely on commission, so their income depends on their ability to assist clients and close transactions.
-It’s important for consumers to understand whether a real estate agent represents the buyer, the seller or both parties.
+It’s important for consumers to understand whether a real estate agent represents the buyer, the seller or both parties and the service they provide.

 Traditionally, an agent is paid only a commission that is a percentage of the property’s sale price once the preliminary purchase-sale agreement is signed.